hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-This democratic view of decay suits the parts, who are ignorant of ruin and know only combinatorics, but the assemblage does not have this luxury.
+This democratic view suits the parts, who are ignorant of ruin and know only combinatorics, but the assemblage does not have this luxury.
 When an organism is sufficiently ruined, it dies; when enough shops close, and people move away, so does a town.